 – Happy Roasting, Annemarie

 - 2 medium delicata squash

 - 2 tbsp olive oil

-- Cut the stem off the squash, slice the squash lengthwise, and scoop out the seeds.
-Slice it into ½ inch thick half moons.
+- Slice the squash lengthwise and scoop out the seeds.
+Then slice them into 1/2 inch thick half moons.

-- Place baking sheet in the oven and roast for 25 minutes, turning squash after about 15 minutes, or until the squash is soft and browned.
-An additional 5 minutes may be needed.
+- Place baking pan in the oven and roast for 20 minutes, or until well caramelized on the bottom.

-- Once the squash is done roasting, take the baking sheet out of the oven and sprinkle the pecans, parmesan cheese, and thyme springs over the squash.
+- Take the baking pan out of the oven and sprinkle the pecans, parmesan cheese, and thyme leaves over the squash.

 - Return pan to oven and roast for another 3-5 minutes.
 Watch carefully to make sure the pecans don't burn.